VivanVatsa/Data-Science-Salary-Estimator/README.md

 # Data-Science-Salary-Estimator

+`FORK & STAR THIS PROJECT.
+USE IT AS YOUR BEGINNERS DATA SCIENCE PROJECT`

 ## Project Synopsis

 * Created a tool that estimates Data Science salaries *{Mean Absolute Error(MAE) ~ $ 11K}* to help rookie Data Scientists negotiate their income with correct stats when they get a job.